Ant Forest: Social implications

 Maosheng Duan (the director of the China Carbon Market Research Center Tsinghua University and the former chairman of the executive board of the Clean Development Mechanism (CDM)) said that Ant Forest have taken a pioneering step towards promoting ordinary people to reduce carbon emissions at consumer-sides.
 Ant Forest would make more contributions to the environment and public benefits in China and even the world.
 Also, it would become a typical duplicable project.

-Zhenping Huang (the assistant to the president of the Institute For Philanthropy Tsinghua University) believed that in the era of technology, the public benefit activities could reshape personal habits as well as affect cooperations and interactions among social groups profoundly.
+Zhenping Huang (the assistant to the president of the Institute For Philanthropy Tsinghua University) believed that in the era of technology, the public benefit activities could reshape personal habits as well as affect cooperation and interactions among social groups profoundly.
 Such crossover collision provides the most fertile soil to innovation of public benefits.

-Carbon Trading
+Carbon trading

 Man-induced global climate change has become a prominent political issue.
 Dangerous climate change caused by rising greenhouse gas concentrations has a serious impact on global ecosystems, and governments are seeking mitigation measures and solutions.
 Market-based carbon trading is emerging as the most popular government strategy.
 Carbon trading refers to the economic action of trading carbon dioxide emissions rights as a commodity and in accordance with market mechanisms in order to reduce global greenhouse gas emissions, and in the 1990s European governments began to limit corporate emissions by directly regulating and imposing carbon taxes.
 In 2005, the EU formed its own carbon trading system.
 Between 1997 and 2001, The Kyoto Protocol encourages governments to develop carbon trading plans.
 Carbon permits have rapidly grown into an important financial instrument on the market with billions of dollars a year.

-China is the world's second-largest emitter of greenhouse gases and is regarded by many countries as the most promising market for emission reduction.
+Since 2005 China is the world's largest emitter of greenhouse gases and is regarded by many countries as the most promising market for emission reduction.
 The Kyoto Protocol limits countries' greenhouse gas emissions in the form of regulations.
 Ant Forest is the world's largest platform for personal carbon accounts, which record each person's low-carbon behavior in quantitative terms.
 According to Chenlong, Chief Strategy Officer of Ant Forests, if individual carbon reduction activities can form a nationally recognized methodology and incorporate China's voluntary emission reduction project (CCER), it will become a "carbon account" for individuals to participate in carbon trading in the future, participating in the future trading and investment in the carbon market.
 In addition, as of August 2019, Ant Forest users have reached 500 million, Ant Financial and the largest entrepreneurial environmental organization, SEE public welfare organization, the actual planting of more than 100 million trees in China's northwest region, a cumulative reduction of carbon emissions of 7.92 million tons, these reduced CO_{2} emissions will also be a huge asset in the carbon market.
 In the future, sustainable investment will be a means of generating long-term returns.